Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 RETURNING id
 """), but id is never used.
 You can either use id for something later, or you don't need to return it.

+### collection.py has been updated for the above review comments

+## cards.py

+### Review comments
-In cards.py, in the sell_card_by_name function, instead of using the design of if owned.quantity == req.quantity: DELETE else: UPDATE, I would combine it into one query of UPDATE...
+- In cards.py, in the sell_card_by_name function, instead of using the design of if owned.quantity == req.quantity: DELETE else: UPDATE, I would combine it into one query of UPDATE...
 RETURNING, which seems to make it clearer and more readable.
+- There is duplicated code in cards.py and packs.py.
+This can be rewritten as a function that both can call individually.

+     In cards.py
+    def check_user_exists(user_id: int):
+        with db.engine.connect() as conn:
+            result = conn.execute(
+                sqlalchemy.text("SELECT id FROM users WHERE id = :user_id"),
+                {"user_id": user_id}
+            ).fetchone()
+            if not result:
+                raise HTTPException(status_code=404, detail="User not found")
+  - Also move up where you check if the user exists or not in sell by card name before checking their quantity; The not enough cards exception might be caused by the user not existing/bad input
+  - In cards.py, the sell_card_by_name endpoint allows selling cards that are currently in decks.
+This could lead to invalid decks where users have decks containing cards they no longer own.
+The endpoint should either prevent selling cards that are in decks or remove the cards from decks when sold. (need to be addressed)

+### cards.py has been updated for the above review comments

+### Review comments not accepted
+- Along similar lines in cards.py] rename the endpoint for sell_card_by_name from /users/{user_id}/sell/{card_name}to /sell/{user_id}/{card_name}
+  This will not be RESTful.
+We are grouping all actions that are user centric under users.
+Changing this as per review comments will move away from this understanding

+- Not all database transactions are atomic.
+For example, sell_card_by_name in cards.py checks collection, updates or deletes from collection, and then updates the user's coins all in different transactions when they should be within the same transaction.
+That way if one fails they all get rolled back instead of having an inconsistent change of state.
+  All transaction are performed using db.engine.begin().
+This ensures that whenever a database transaction is started it happens in the same transaction.

 In display.py, in the first query, you should also filter by user_id, and use this: WHERE ca.name = :card_name AND co.user_id = :user_id.
 This makes it so that each user can only get their own collection.